syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 `Data`: Gets or sets a data object that contains data associated when dragging the rows.

-`DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.
+`DraggingNodes`: Gets the treenode that contains the data associated when dragging the rows.

 `DropPosition`: Gets a value that indicates the drop position based on the dropped location.